Tulenien/QueueingModellingDSL/README.md

 ## Core terminology
 ### Delta t / Event Modeling
-Delta t modeling involves the use of the smallest possible time increment, updating the global system time during each iteration.
-Generators and processor handlers are invoked at each iteration, producing results and managing the progression of tasks.
-Tasks are generated if their next call time is less than the global time.
+`Delta t` modeling involves the use of the smallest possible time increment, updating the global system time during each iteration. `Generators` and `Processors` handlers are invoked at each iteration, producing results and managing the progression of tasks.
+System unit is invoked only if their next call calculated time is less than the global time.

-Event modeling operates independently of time and involves invoking all system units during each iteration to produce results.
-This approach often yields more accurate results compared to Delta t modeling.
+`Event` modeling operates independently of time and involves creating a priorities list of system events before next iteration and invoking corresponding system units by that list.
+This approach often yields more accurate results compared to `Delta t` modeling.

 ### Information Source

-An Information Source, or Generator, denotes a point in the system where units are introduced or produced.
-The generation of new tasks or requests follows distribution laws, constant or random time increments, or condition-based criteria.
-Information Sources may have constraints related to the type or quantity of tasks produced.
+An `Information Source`, or `Generator`, denotes a point in the system where units are introduced or produced.
+The generation of new `Tasks` or `Requests` follows distribution laws, constant or random time increments, or condition-based criteria. `Information Sources` may have constraints related to the type or quantity of `Task` produced.

 ### Queue

-A Queue serves as the repository for all requests within the system.
+A `Queue` serves as the repository for all requests within the system.
 It is commonly implemented using a queue data structure, adhering to the "First In, First Out" (FIFO) principle.
-When processors become available, requests at the front of the queue progress to the processing stage.
-The queue may be finite, necessitating the deletion of incoming requests if directed to an already full queue.
+When `Processors` become available, `Requests` at the front of the `Queue` progress to the processing stage.
+The `Queue` may be finite, necessitating the deletion of incoming requests if directed to an already full `Queue`.

 ### Processor

-The Processor constitutes the central component of the Q-system, responsible for task processing.
-Similar to Generators, processing times may be constant, conditional, or follow distribution laws.
-Following processing, tasks are timestamped and either routed to a finished storage or returned to the queue, contingent on predefined criteria.
+The `Processor` constitutes the central component of the Q-system, responsible for task processing.
+Similar to `Generators`, processing times may be constant, conditional, or follow distribution laws.
+Following processing, `Tasks` are timestamped and either routed to a finished storage or returned to the queue, contingent on predefined criteria.

-### User Request / Task
+### Request / Task

-Tasks, or User Requests, serve to encapsulate information about generation and processing timestamps, return occurrences, status, and type.
+`Tasks`, or `Requests`, serve to encapsulate information about generation and processing timestamps, return occurrences, status, and type.
 This comprehensive data enables post-simulation analysis to elucidate the flow of each request throughout the system.

 ## Example of Q-system
 ![image](https://github.com/Tulenien/QueueingModellingDSL/blob/master/queue_model_example.png)